Muukid/muTrueType/README.md

 * `MUTT_SUCCESS`: the task succeeded.

+* `MUTT_UNEXPECTED_EOF`: the file unexpectedly ended; this means that rather the file is corrupt, or an out-of-range index or length was given by it.

+* `MUTT_INVALID_SFNT_VERSION`: the "sfntVersion" value specified in "TableDirectory" was invalid; because this is the first value read, if this error occurs, it is likely that the data given is not TrueType data.

+* `MUTT_INVALID_NUM_TABLES`: the "numTables" value specified in "TableDirectory" was invalid.

+* `MUTT_INVALID_SEARCH_RANGE`: the "searchRange" value specified in "TableDirectory" was invalid.

+* `MUTT_INVALID_ENTRY_SELECTOR`: the "entrySelector" value specified in "TableDirectory" was invalid.

+* `MUTT_INVALID_RANGE_SHIFT`: the "rangeShift" value specified in "TableDirectory" was invalid.

+* `MUTT_INVALID_OFFSET`: the "offset" value specified in a table record was out of range.

+* `MUTT_INVALID_LENGTH`: the "length" value specified in a table record was out of range.

+* `MUTT_INVALID_CHECKSUM`: the "checksum" value specified in a table record was invalid.

 ## Result name function

 The function `mutt_result_get_name` converts a `muttResult` value into a `const char*` representation, defined below: